-Students who plan to seek a career in Vocational Education within Colorado must meet credentialing requirements, set forth by the Colorado State Board for Community Colleges and Occupational Education as published in the State Plan.
-The University of Northern Colorado is recognized by this State Agency for the training of Vocational teachers in Business and Office Education, Distributive Education, Home Economics Education, and Health Occupations Education.
-Students should refer to the following section of this Catalog for detailed information related to specific Vocational Education Program Areas.
+Students who plan to seek a teaching career in Vocational Education in Colorado must meet credentialing requirements set forth by the Colorado State Board for Community Colleges and Occupational Education as published in the State Plan.
+The University of Northern Colorado is recognized by this State Agency for the training of Vocational teachers in Business and Office Education.
+Distributive Education, Home Economics Education, and Health Occupations Education.
+Students should refer to the following section of this Catalog for detailed information related to specific Vocational Teacher Education Program Areas.

-Business and Office Education, page 58.
+Business and Office Education, page 55.

-Distributive Education, page 58.
+Distributive Education, page 56.

-Home Economics Education, page 88.
+Home Economics Education, page 85.

-Health Occupations Education, page 85.
+Health Occupations Education, page 134.

-There are several generic Vocational Education Courses taught at the undergraduate level; refer to Vocational Education, page 144.
+Several generic Vocational Teacher Education Courses are taught at the undergraduate level; refer to Vocational Teacher Education, page 134.

 Credentialing Requirements.
-Every program has two elements within their program credentialing requirements: (1) Work Experience; (2) Formal Education.
-It will be necessary for each student to consult with the professor within the particular program area to get detailed information concerning credentialing requirements.
+Every program has two elements with its program credentialing requirements: (1) Work Experience; (2) Formal Education.
+Each student should consult the professor within the particular program area to get detailed information concerning credentialing requirements.
+To apply for a Colorado Vocational Education Credential, see the Vocational Credentialing Officer in Room 531 McKee Hall.